dfloresag/dfloresagreda.github.io/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am a young statistician currently working as a Research Fellow in Biostatistics at the School of Public Health and Preventive Medicine of Monash University.
+bio: School of Public Health and Preventive Medicine of Monash University.
 education:
   courses:
   - course: PhD in Statistics